 Every year, the U.S. Army Corps of Engineers sends hundreds of people to respond to disasters around the world.
-In 2011, the Philadelphia District deployed 37 employees to support emergency responses in Joplin, Mo. and Alabama following tornadoes as well as to communities affected by Missisippi and Missouri River flooding.
 The District also sends volunteers to support Overseas Contingency Operations.
 The Emergency Management Office supports these employees when they volunteer to deploy.

 In any disaster, the U.S. Army Corps of Engineers' top three priorities are: